House Page Program

 This program offers young men and women the opportunity to learn about, and participate in, the legislative process of our state.
 It is a four day long experience that allows high school students between the ages of 15 and 18 (or 14 if already in the 9th grade) to observe firsthand how our laws are made.
 It provides them the unique privilege of working in the House Chamber in the midst of legislative action.

 House Pages are important to the operation of the General Assembly as they assist the Members and staff of the House during the legislative session.
-They participate in daily sessions, committee meetings, and perform other duties including, but not limited to, delivering messages and materials within the legislative complex, answering phones in Representatives’ offices, and passing out documents or running errands in the House Chamber during daily sessions.
+They participate in daily sessions, committee meetings, and perform other duties including, but not limited to, delivering messages and materials within the legislative complex, completing mailings for Members, and passing out documents or running errands in the House Chamber during daily sessions.

 In order to be a House Page you must:

 - Be between the ages of 15 and 18 years old (or 14 and currently in the ninth grade).

 - Have not served as a House Page previously.

 - Be sponsored by a Member of the North Carolina House of Representatives.